Grigory Potemkin: Early life

-A distant relative of the Moscovite diplomat Pyotr Potemkin (1617–1700), Grigory was born in the village of Chizhovo near Smolensk into a family of middle-income noble landowners.
+A distant relative of the Muscovite diplomat Pyotr Potemkin (1617–1700), Grigory was born in the village of Chizhovo near Smolensk into a family of middle-income noble landowners.

-His father, Alexander Potemkin, was a decorated war veteran; his mother Daria Vasilievna Kondyreva (1704-1780) was "good-looking, capable and intelligent", though their marriage proved ultimately unhappy.
+His father, Alexander Potemkin (1673–1746), was a decorated war veteran.
+His mother Daria Vasilievna Kondyreva (1704–1780) was "good-looking, capable and intelligent", though their marriage proved ultimately unhappy.
 Potemkin received his first name in honour of his father's cousin Grigory Matveevich Kizlovsky, a civil servant who became his godfather.
-Historian Simon Montefiore has suggested that Kizlovsky fathered Potemkin, who became the centre of attention, heir to the village and the only son among six children.
+Historian Simon Sebag Montefiore has suggested that Kizlovsky fathered Potemkin, who became the centre of attention, heir to the village and the only son among six children.
 As the son of an (albeit petty) noble family, he grew up with the expectation that he would serve the Russian Empire.

 After Alexander died in 1746, Daria took charge of the family.
 In order to achieve a career for her son, and aided by Kizlovsky, the family moved to Moscow, where Potemkin enrolled at a gymnasium school attached to the University of Moscow.
 The young Potemkin became adept at languages and interested in the Russian Orthodox Church.
 He enlisted in the army in 1750 at age eleven, in accordance with the custom of noble children.
 In 1755 a second inspection placed him in the élite Horse Guards regiment.

 Having graduated from the university school, Potemkin became one of the first students to enroll at the university itself.
 Talented in both Greek and theology, he won the university's gold medal in 1757 and became part of a twelve-student delegation sent to Saint Petersburg later that year.
 The trip seems to have affected Potemkin: afterwards he studied little and was soon expelled.
 Faced with isolation from his family, he rejoined the Guards, where he excelled.
 At this time his net worth amounted to 430 souls (serfs), equivalent to that of the poorer gentry.
 His time was taken up with "drinking, gambling, and promiscuous lovemaking", and he fell deep in debt.

 Grigory Orlov, one of Catherine's lovers, led a palace coup in June 1762 that ousted the Emperor Peter III and enthroned Catherine II.
 Sergeant Potemkin represented his regiment in the revolt.
 Allegedly, as Catherine reviewed her troops in front of the Winter Palace before their march to the Peterhof, she lacked a sword-knot (or possibly hat plumage), which Potemkin quickly supplied.
 Potemkin's horse then appeared to refuse to leave her side for several minutes before Potemkin and the horse returned to the ranks.

-After the coup Catherine singled out Potemkin for reward and ensured his promotion to second lieutenant.
+After the coup, Catherine singled out Potemkin for reward and ensured his promotion to second lieutenant.
 Though Potemkin was among those guarding the ex-Tsar, it appears that he had no direct involvement in Peter's murder in July.
 Catherine promoted him again to Kammerjunker (gentleman of the bedchamber), though he retained his post in the Guards.
 Potemkin was soon formally presented to the Empress as a talented mimic; his imitation of her was well received.